Team

 Director of Admissions & Operations Manager

 Jennifer is a Clevelander who loves her city.
 She spent five years as an administrative assistant in a legal office, while also serving as personal assistant to an international church leader for more than ten years.
-These experiences serve GCA well, given how many hats Jennfier wears at the school!
+These experiences serve GCA well, given how many hats Jennifer wears at the school!
 Her work encompasses a range of financial, administrative, and managerial tasks.
 She works closely with the Head of School to direct the school’s admissions processes.
 She conducts prospective-student open houses on a monthly basis, ensures compliance with the state of Ohio, supports core financial and HR processes, and much more!
 Jennifer served as a founding member of GCA’s board of directors, but resigned that role in order to become the school’s very first employee!
 She and her husband, Christopher, are the proud parents of two daughters, Rosalina and Lily, both of whom are students at GCA.
 Jennifer resounds with the words of Vincent Van Gogh, her favorite artist, when he declared, “I am still far from being what I want to be, but with God's help I shall succeed.”

 Eberle Matovich